 The Kisumu-Busia Road runs from Busia at the Nairobi border to Kisumu, which connects down to the capital of Nairobi down to the coast of Mombasa.
 We had traveled this distance to make it to the Busia, Kenya/Uganda border.

 Border crossings are intimidating.
-You are likely to have a large amount of gear, often-times that is quite valuable, and you are entering a country with people that have the authority to not let you enter.
+You are likely to have a large amount of gear, often-times that is quite valuable, and you are entering a country with people who have the authority to not let you enter.
 They can go through and confiscate valuables and gear you need for your journey and even have the authority to detain or arrest you.

 1. Have the right attitude